mattermost/mattermost-handbook/operations/research-and-development/organization/web_desktop.md

 # Web / Desktop

-The Web / Desktop team is responsible for the web and desktop clients for Mattermost
+The role of the Web / Desktop team is to own the infrastructure behind the Web App and Desktop App while supporting other teams that are using that infrastructure.

 ## Leads